 Federal Excise Tax (18.4 Cents Per Gallon).
 In addition to the state excise tax, California drivers pay a federal excise tax on gasoline.
 This tax works similarly to the state excise tax—that is, the tax is not paid directly by drivers though it does increase gasoline prices they pay at the pump.
 The federal excise tax is not adjusted annually for inflation.

-State and Local Sales Tax (3.7 Percent, on Average).
+State and Local Sales Taxes (3.7 Percent, on Average).
 Sales taxes are set as a percent of the price of gasoline.
 Unlike excise taxes, drivers are charged these taxes directly at the pump, although gasoline stations include the tax in the prices they advertise.
 The current average state and local sales tax rate on gasoline is 3.7 percent, though the rate can vary from as low as 2.25 percent to as high as 5.75 percent depending on the locality.
 (The sales tax on gasoline in California is notably lower than the sales tax on most other goods—which averages 8.7 percent—mainly because gasoline is exempt from the portions of the sales tax that support the state General Fund and 2011 Realignment.)

 As shown in the figure, the state excise tax on gasoline consists of the following:

 Base Tax.
-In 2021‑22, this part of the excise tax equals 19.4 cents per gallon and is expected to raise $2.6 billion.
-Two-thirds of these revenues are deposited into the State Highway Account to pay for state highway maintenance, rehabilitation, and related administration.
-The remaining one-third of the revenues are provided to cities and counties to support their streets and roads.
+In 2022-23, this part of the excise tax equals 20.5 cents per gallon and is expected to raise $2.8 billion.
+Of this amount, 64 percent is deposited into the State Highway Account (SHA) to pay for state highway maintenance, rehabilitation, and related administration.
+The remaining 36 percent is provided to cities and counties to support their streets and roads.

 Federal Excise Tax Pays for Highways and Transit.
 The federal government dedicates about 85 percent of federal gasoline excise tax revenues to highways, with the remainder primarily supporting transit.
 The federal government distributes the associated revenues to states through various highway and transit grant programs.